kayroice/kakitoru/README.md

-# mdnote
+# kakitoru
-Take a note as markdown!
+Take a note using a template.

 # Usage